henry2004y/VisAnaJulia/README.md

 - [ ] Switch to Makie for 3D plotting and animation
 - [ ] PyBase support for manipulating data directly in Python
 - [ ] Derived variable support
+- [ ] General postprocessing script for concatenating and converting files.

 ## Author